 Learn how to navigate diverse organizational structures and work more effectively across cultural, national, and linguistic borders through the Culture and Diversity certificate.
 This certificate will provide you with skills that are crucial for success in a 21st-century globalizing world.
 An understanding of cultural competency, multiculturalism, and the impact of diversity on a variety of professional industries will help you to provide appropriate services to clients and stakeholders from diverse cultural backgrounds and different parts of the world, in addition to better understanding your own role as a responsible global citizen.

-For more information about our graduation rates, the median debt of students who have completed the program, and other important information, please visit our website at http://www.du.edu/learn/certificates/disclosure/ga.html
+Important information about the educational debt, earnings, and completion rates of students who attended this program, please visit our website at http://www.du.edu/learn/certificates/disclosure/ga.html

 The graduate Certificate of Advanced Study in Culture and Diversity requires completion of 24 credit hours (6 courses).